National Flood Insurance Program

 - Carefully consider requests for variances.

 - Advise FEMA when updates to flood maps are needed.

 Enrollment in the National Flood Insurance Program is initiated by a voluntary agreement between the local jurisdiction and the federal government.
 It is agreed that if a community implements and enforces measures to reduce the risk from flooding in special flood hazard areas, the federal government will make flood insurance available within the community to mitigate future flood losses.

 There are nearly 200 communities participating in the NFIP in South Dakota.
 Visit FEMA’s Community Status Report for a list of communities.

 Letter of Map Amendment (LOMA): This is used to revise the SFHA boundary based on detailed elevation surveying and/or topographic mapping of natural conditions.
 If the home site and the lowest flood of the building (including basement or garage) is above the BFE, we can amend the map to remove the home site and other land area from the SFHA.
 Thus mandatory flood insurance purchase is lifted.

 Letter of Map Revision (LOMR): This is used for new detailed flood studies, drainage improvements, channel alterations, etc., where the boundaries of the SFHA are altered.

-A MT-EZ application form must be completed and submitted for an individual residential lot LOMR or LOMA.
+To apply for a LOMA or LOMR, a MT-EZ application form must be completed and submitted for an individual residential lot LOMR or LOMA.
 Multi-lots and major LOMRs are submitted on MT-1 or MT-2 applications.
 All are processed in Washington, D. C. There are fees for these.
-Forms are available at http://www.fema.gov/media-library/assets/documents/31858
+Forms are available through FEMA.